Fondly known as the Peanut Capital of the World, Dothan is slowly becoming one of Alabama’s most visited cities.

-Grab one of the 18 beers and 8 meads on tap, and take some home with you to enjoy on your lawn.
+Grab one of the 18 beers and eight meads on tap, and take some home to enjoy on your lawn.

-Wheat, porter, IPA, pale ale, and red rattler beers are using on the drinks menu at Folklore Brewing and Meadery.
+Wheat, porter, IPA, pale ale, and red rattler beers are on the drinks menu at Folklore Brewing & Meadery.

-If you are looking for a memento, the gift shop provides pint glasses, t-shirts, caps, and badges.
+If you’re looking for a memento, the gift shop provides pint glasses, t-shirts, caps, and badges.

 Oh, does it get hot in Dothan during the summer!

-They feature a 450,000-gallon rip tidal wave pool with surges that can reach over 3 feet high, which is ideal for cooling off on a hot summer afternoon.
+They feature a 450,000-gallon rip tidal wave pool with surges that can reach over three feet high and is ideal for cooling off on a hot summer afternoon.

 Unwind and tan at the nearby “beach,” which has couches where you may recline while enjoying a refreshing beverage.